-Configure Service Bus Relaying for Nodinite Log and Monitoring Agents
+How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

-What is the Service Bus relay?
-The Service Bus relay service from Microsoft enables the Monitoring Service of Nodinite to talk with Monitoring Agents that run in both an Azure datacenter and your own on-premises enterprise environment (even remote on-premises, like your customers and business partners).
+What is Service Bus Relaying?
+The Service Bus relay service from Microsoft enables the Nodinite Monitoring Service to talk with the Nodinite Monitoring Agents.
+These, may run in both an Azure datacenter and in your own on-premises enterprise environment (even remote on-premises, like your customers and business partners).

 443 Listeners on Service Bus Relay over TCP requires 443 for Access Control token acquisition